Tialo/nlp-milestones-from-scratch/README.md

 ### Training Tweaks Explained

 This project is heavily inspired by [Annotated Transformer](https://github.com/harvardnlp/annotated-transformer/), where most advanced techniques were used.

-* `--use_cross_entropy` and `--use_kl_divergence`

-    Uses custom cross-entropy loss or KL divergence loss between the label-smoothed distribution and the predicted distribution.
-Since KLDiv = CE - entropy, and the gradient of entropy with respect to the model's parameters is 0, the gradient of KLDiv equals that of CE.
-Implemented this parameter just to verify this relation.
-This parameter changes optimization function.

 * `--tie_embeddings` and `--no_tie_embeddings`